w3f/Grants-Program/applications/voting-tool.md

 Peter - Full Stack software developer with 4 years of professional development experience and 10 years in the cryptocurrency space, specializing in TypeScript applications.
 Previously won a price in the DAO Track at Polkadot Championship, demonstrating expertise in decentralized governance solutions.
 Has hands-on experience with decentralized technologies including IPFS and Swarm, combining deep blockchain knowledge with practical development skills.

-Our other team members are not software developers, Vonyi has high technical knowledge, for example, he started developing the original (Vercel) app, and he is maintaining polkadothungary.net.
+Other team members include Vonyi who has deep technical knowledge, for example, he started developing the original (Vercel) app, and he is maintaining *polkadothungary.net*.
 The other team members are very good at community building, Spectra created the Notion templates, which we are using to organize our activity within the DAO, Zsófi is working at PBA.
 We are the multi-talent team, and we experimented this tool on ourselves at first.

 ## Development Status